-- ❖ WIAA Guidance: Refer to guidance from WIAA and the Racine Health Department to safely hold athletic practices, competitions, and events. - Activities: To be determined based on safety and social distancing practices. - Cross Country will be postponed due to lack of available meets. - Volleyball moved to Spring
+- ❖ WIAA Guidance: Refer to guidance from WIAA and the Racine Health Department to safely hold athletic practices, competitions, and events. - ❖ Activities: To be determined based on safety and social distancing practices. - Cross Country may be offered - Volleyball moved to Spring